INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 # Normative reference <a name="normativereference"></a>

-This guidance contains references to or derives concepts froorm the following documents:
+This guidance contains references to or derives concepts from the following documents:

 INSPIRE, Implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data sets and service